 Each of these is important in its own way and critical to the success of the effort.

 This sounds easy but there’s actually quite a bit involved in doing it well.
 Remember that, at its core, job rotation and cross-training programs are about active skill building, not just shuffling duties around.
-This means that how it happens should be built on organization, forethought, and a consistent strategy.
+This means that how it happens should be built on organisation, forethought, and a consistent strategy.
 “Shuffling the deck and hoping for the best” is as unlikely to be effective as it will be stressful to staff.

 Instead, map out the important skills and impacted areas in advance.
 Just like you wouldn’t “throw the dice” in deciding how to train employees using traditional methods, so too should you actively plan and set goals.
 You’ll want to know what skills you hope to build, understand how long that will likely take, and have a path for each staff member based on both their interests and diversity of knowledge sharing among teams.
 A Kanban-style tool or methodology that lets you quickly try out – and if need be discard – different options can be very helpful here.